Chronology of the ancient Near East: Variant Middle Bronze Age chronologies

 Due to the sparsity of sources throughout the "Dark Age", the history of the Near Eastern Middle Bronze Age down to the end of the First Babylonian Dynasty is founded on a floating or relative chronology.
 There have been attempts to anchor the chronology using records of eclipses and other methods such as dendrochronology and radiocarbon dating, but none of those dates is widely supported.

 Currently the major schools of thought on the absolute dating of this period are separated by 56 or 64 years.
-This is because the key source for this analysis are the omen observations in the Venus tablet of Ammisaduqa and these are multiples of the 8-year cycle of Venus visibility from Earth.
-More recent work by Vahe Gurzadyan has suggested that the fundamental 8-year cycle of Venus is a better metric (updated).
+This is because the key source for this analysis are the omen observations in the Venus tablet of King Ammisaduqa and these are multiples of the eight-year cycle of Venus visibility from Earth.
+More recent work by Vahe Gurzadyan has suggested that the fundamental eight-year cycle of Venus is a better metric.
 Some scholars discount the validity of the Venus tablet of Ammisaduqa entirely.
-The alternative major chronologies are defined by the date of the 8th year of the reign of Ammisaduqa, king of Babylon.
+The alternative major chronologies are defined by the date of the eighth year of the reign of Ammisaduqa, king of Babylon.